 - Supports genetic and ecosystem diversity

-- Local produce/ingredients sourced by 25% of Fairfield restaurants (when available)
+- Local produce/ingredients sourced by 50% of Fairfield restaurants

-- Ensure availability of locally grown food choices at all supermarkets
+- Locally grown food choices at all supermarkets

 - Classes on composting, square foot gardening, raised beds – at least annually